-These are the 10 must-have Items for your RV kitchen.
+These are the 10 must-have items for your RV kitchen.
 These items will help you be able to cook all the things you like to eat without sacrificing precious space to do it!
+Cooking in a small space can be challenging.
+But shopping for new spacing saving gadgets can be fun!
+These 10 must-have items for your RV kitchen are things I can't live without.
+We have been living full-time in our RV for the past year and these items are used almost daily.

 10 Must-Have Items For Your RV Kitchen

-The pressure cooking function is new to a lot of people so I recommend this cooking series on pressure cooking from Laura at https://www.hippressurecooking.com/.
-This helped me understand the variables and gave me lessons to do to get comfortable using it.
+The pressure cooking function is new to a lot of people so I recommend this cooking series on pressure cooking from Laura at Hip Pressure Cooking.
+This helped me understand the pressure cooking variables and gave me lessons to do to get comfortable using it.

 You can literally search the internet for anything you want to cook and put instant pot after it to get someone’s version of it!